-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Identification and management of risks.

-The Board of Trustees has decided to employ Stephen Dolman, Chief Finance Officer at Sir Simon Milton UTC and consultant with Baker Dearing Trust as internal auditor.
+The Board of Trustees has decided to employ Stephen Dolman, Consultant with Baker Dearing Trust as internal auditor.